Skip to content

 There are different types of wadding base material (what it’s made from).
 We have more detail about each option that we sell below.

-1. Natural fibres e.g cotton, bamboo.
-(Wool also available but we don’t currently offer this)
+• Natural fibres (e.g. cotton, bamboo).
+Wool is also available but we don’t currently offer this.

 Which loft should I go for?

 This refers to the weight or thickness of the wadding.
-In general the higher the loft, the thicker it is while a lower loft means it’s thinner.
-The higher the loft the more puffy your quilt will be.
-The highest loft waddings are usually made of polyester and can be more difficult to machine quilt.
-Low loft quilts are good for traditional looking quilts.
-Medium loft waddings are usually puffier and can be machine or hand quilted.
+In general, the higher the loft, the thicker it is; a lower loft means it’s thinner.
+The higher the loft, the more puffy your quilt will be.
+The highest-loft waddings are usually made of polyester and can be more difficult to machine quilt.
+Low-loft quilts are good for traditional-looking quilts.
+Medium-loft waddings are usually puffier and can be machine or hand quilted.

 Do you want breathable?

-Bamboo wadding is also good as incredibly soft and also naturally hypoallergenic plus has good moisture-wicking properties, which can make it a comfortable and breathable choice for bedding and other items that come into contact with skin.
+Bamboo wadding is also incredibly soft, naturally hypoallergenic and has good moisture-wicking properties, which can make it a comfortable and breathable choice for bedding and other items that come into contact with skin.

-Are you looking for a sustainable and the most environmentally friendly option?
+Are you looking for a sustainable and environmentally friendly option?

-If you want the most sustainable wadding we recommend using either a natural material fibre such as bamboo, a recycled blend or 100% cotton.
+If you want the most sustainable wadding, we recommend using either a natural fibre such as bamboo, a recycled blend, or 100% cotton.
 We sell Sew Simple Super-Soft EcoBlend which is made from 100% recycled material – 70% cotton and 30% polyester.

 Do you want to wash your quilt regularly?